Deer Management Program

-- Archery program using qualified bow hunters selected via public group hunt lottery
+- Archery program using qualified bow hunters selected by public group hunt lottery

-- Public managed hunts using qualified hunters selected via a public hunt lottery
+- Managed hunts using qualified hunters selected by public hunt lottery

-- Sharpshooting using special-trained Fairfax County Police Department SWAT Team officers
+- Sharpshooting using special-trained Fairfax County Police Department officers

 Deer harvested during sharpshooting operations are donated to Hunters for the Hungry.
 This non-profit organization donates venison to local homeless shelters to provide food for the needy.
 Hunters for the Hungry has processed and distributed over 4.5 million pounds of venison since the program began in 1991.